anjali-001/indie-threads/README.md

 <h2 align="center" style="font-weight:bold" id="contributing">Contributing</h2>

-<span style="color:#2CB67D;font-weight:bold">Indie Threads</span> is an open source project, and any contributions to the project is highly appreciated and encouraged.
+**Indie Threads** is an open source project, and any contributions to the project is highly appreciated and encouraged.
 Feel free to open issues to report bugs or request new features and label them accordingly.

 * Make sure to run `npm run format` to format all the files based on the ESLint configuration.
 * Run `npm run lint:fix` to enforce the linting rules before any PR.